 Specify these connection details:

-Name your connection – Enter the IBM Cloud ticket number.
+Connection Name – Enter the IBM Cloud ticket number.

 Rate Limit – This is the speed of your connection in Mbps.
 In most cases, match the port speed created in the IBM Cloud.

 Preferred A-End VLAN – Optionally, specify an unused VLAN ID for this connection.
 This must be a unique VLAN ID on this Port and can range from 2 to 4093.
 If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
 The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport will assign one.

 Alternatively, you can click Untag to remove the VLAN tagging for this connection.
 The untagged option limits you to only one VXC deployed on this Port.

 Click Next to add the VXC and proceed through the checkout process.

 IBM will verify the IBM Cloud Ticket number and send you a /30 or /31 Private IP to provision for BGP.